Liquipedia/Lua-Modules/3rd/jsonlua/README.md

 ## License
-This 3rd party has MIT license.
-[See here](https://github.com/rxi/json.lua/blob/master/LICENSE) for more information.
+This 3rd party has a Creative Commons CC-BY "Attribution.
+See the file for more information.